Preparation for IELTS

 On the IELTS test day

-Don't forget your breakfast on the IELTS test day morning.
-Keep yourself cool and don't panic seeing others reading their material outside the IELTS test center.
+Don't forget your breakfast on the day of the test.
+Keep yourself cool and don't panic seeing others reading their material outside the test center.
 Get some snack for yourself if you are going to attend the speaking test session the same day later on.
 Wear a watch to keep a track of time you are taking for each section.
-Reach the IELTS test center much before the test time to avoid any unpredictable delay.
+Reach the test center much before the test time to avoid any unpredictable delay.
 Check for the timings before hand from your test center.
-The candidate needs to verify his passport at the IELTS test center before entering the test hall.
+The candidate needs to verify his passport at the test center before entering the test hall.
 Late comers are not allowed so its better to be early than late.

 The night before the IELTS test